Aliases for POLR2D Gene

 This gene encodes the fourth largest subunit of RNA polymerase II, the polymerase responsible for synthesizing messenger RNA in eukaryotes.
 In yeast, this polymerase subunit is associated with the polymerase under suboptimal growth conditions and may have a stress protective role.
 A sequence for a ribosomal pseudogene is contained within the 3' untranslated region of the transcript from this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for POLR2D Gene

-POLR2D (Polymerase (RNA) II (DNA Directed) Polypeptide D) is a Protein Coding gene.
+POLR2D (RNA Polymerase II Subunit D) is a Protein Coding gene.
 Diseases associated with POLR2D include Myasthenic Syndrome, Congenital, 5 and Congenital Myasthenic Syndrome.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Among its related pathways are HIV Life Cycle and Formation of HIV elongation complex in the absence of HIV Tat.
 GO annotations related to this gene include nucleotide binding and single-stranded RNA binding.

 UniProtKB/Swiss-Prot for POLR2D Gene